timeplus-io/docs/docs/query-syntax.md

 `tumble` table function accepts 4 parameters: `<timestamp_column>` and `<time-zone>` are optional, the others are mandatory.

-When `<timestamp_column>` parameter is omitted from the query, the table's default event timestamp column which is `_tp_time` will be used.
+When the `<timestamp_column>` parameter is omitted from the query, the table's default event timestamp column which is `_tp_time` will be used.

-When `<time_zone>` parameter is omitted the system's default timezone will be used. `<time_zone>` is a string type parameter, for example `UTC`.
+When the `<time_zone>` parameter is omitted the system's default timezone will be used. `<time_zone>` is a string type parameter, for example `UTC`.

 `<tumble_window_size>` is an interval parameter: `<n><UNIT>` where `<UNIT>` supports `s`, `m`, `h`, `d`, `w`.
 It doesn't yet support `M`, `q`, `y`.
 For example, `tumble(my_table, 5s)`.

 Timeplus supports 2 emit policies for tumble window, so `<window_emit_policy>` can be:

-1. `AFTER WATERMARK`: aggregation results will be emitted and pushed to clients right after watermark is observed.
-This is the default behaviors when this clause is omitted.
+1. `AFTER WATERMARK`: aggregation results will be emitted and pushed to clients right after a watermark is observed.
+This is the default behavior when this clause is omitted.
-2. `AFTER WATERMARK AND DELAY <internval>`: aggregation results will be held after watermark is observed until the specified delay reaches.
+2. `AFTER WATERMARK AND DELAY <interval>`: aggregation results will be held after the watermark is observed until the specified delay reaches.
 Users can use interval shortcuts for the delay.
 For example, `DELAY 5s`.

 **Note** `watermark` is an internal timestamp which is observed and calculated and emitted by Timeplus and is used to indicate when a streaming window shall close.
 It is guaranteed to be increased monotonically per stream query.